vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 ---
-name: Thesis
+name: Biomimetic Arm using Motion Capture and Inverse Kinematics
 tools: [C, Python, Blender, Arduino]
 image: https://user-images.githubusercontent.com/24211929/72992613-0f00bd80-3e1a-11ea-9b60-6f6660652223.gif
-description: Biomimetic Arm using Motion Capture and Inverse Kinematics.
+description: The motivation of this thesis is to implement control strategies on a Hybrid Prosthetic arm that combines the motion capture technology derived from the Kinect through implementing a marker-less motion capture system, which will complement the equipment from Trossen Robotics and the prosthetic design from Reachy.
+In doing so, two new control strategies are compared and performed: Motion Capture (MoCap) based control and Endpoint control through Inverse Kinematics using Blender software.
 ---

 # Table of contents